 Number of Sensors

-Figure 1.8: Power (y-axis) when the population decreased by 25% and animals contracted to core habitat with varying number of sensors (x-axis) and placement of sensors (Design, colored lines).
+Figure 1.8: Statistical power (y-axis) when the population decreased by 25% and animals contracted to core habitat with varying number of sensors (x-axis) and placement of sensors (Design, colored lines).
 The black line indicates conventionally acceptable power of 0.8.

 1.00